pp-jia/MSAF-Net/README.md

-# The Official Implementation of MSFN-Net
+# 🌟 The Official Implementation of MSAF-Net

 🎉 We have been accepted at ICMR-2025!